keebs-weeb/overclocked/v0.2/Rules.md

 Uninstalled Value: NONE
 Mod Effect:
     Cons:
-~        The original owner of this card can play 1 card during their turn from your hand (From 'Can play cards from your hand')
+~        The original owner of this can play 1 System Settings card from your hand during their turn (From 'Can play cards from your hand')
 Bug Check:
 ~    Value: 5 (Up from 1)
 ~    Bug: The original owner of this card can install 1 mod from your mods folder during their turn (From 'All mods drawn are drawn by the original card owner instead')